skip to main

 How transportation projects are built

-Once the final design is complete and any necessary right of way is acquired, NCDOT goes through the process of hiring a private contractor to build the project.
+Once the final design is complete and any necessary right-of-way is acquired, NCDOT goes through the process of hiring a private contractor to build the project.

 Phase 7 of 7